SaaS products aren’t necessarily intuitive to use. In most cases, users need to be onboarded and educated to use the software properly.

 Active Campaign’s Getting Started webinar is a good example of this.

-Active Campaign does an excellent job of covering basic product use and educating new users in an engaging and informative way.
+Active Campaign does an outstanding job of explaining basic product usage and educating new users in a way that is both engaging and informative.

 And all the resources that are used here are a screen recorder and an expert to deliver the lecture.
 That makes pre-recorded webinars very cost-effective and easy to create.